tsoikh0917/Hello-World-Github/README.md

 # Hello-World-Github
+This is a hello world project for usage of Github
+I added this line in the "features" branch

-Hello, I'm Tsoi Kinghin!
+Hello, I'm ZhangSan at CUHK CENG!

-My student Number is 1155159128
+My student Number is 1155000000.